Spirals-Team/test4repair-experiments/results/chart/1/jGenProg/readme.md

 Nb of EvoSuite Tests: 94

-Nb of Failing EvoSuite Tests: 94
+Nb of Failing EvoSuite Tests: 0

 ---
 #Seed: 3

 ## Patch 12 #  jGenProg+MinImpact With Seed 3

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.chart.renderer.category.AbstractCategoryItemRenderer : 1798